cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 In order for PHP to connect to MySQL, it needs to authenticate itself.
 To do that, we will create a `login.php` file in in our document root's parent directory: `/var/www`.
 We also need to change the group ownership of the file and its permissions (see note below).
-This will allow the file can be read by the Apache2 web server but not by the world.
+This will allow the file to be read by the Apache2 web server but not by the world.
 This prevents the password information from being accessible to web users.

 ```